Access your local ‘Heat Retreat’ for cost of living support

 A Queen’s award-winning charity based in Leigh has launched a brand-new initiative to help tackle local food and fuel poverty.

-Compassion in Action (CIA) has announced the opening of three ‘Heat Retreats’ in the Wigan Borough.
+Compassion in Action (CIA) has announced the opening of two ‘Heat Retreats’ in the Wigan Borough.

 “As a charity, we have been working alongside our partner agencies to support people in crisis for nearly two decades,” said Pam Gilligan, who is the CEO of CIA.